raayanmini/Smart-Weather-Monitoring-System/README.md

 It reads temperature from the **LM35** via ADC, shows **time, date and temperature** on a **16x2 HD44780-compatible LCD**, and periodically pushes the current temperature to a remote server using an **ESP8266** (AT commands over UART).
 An external **I²C RTC** keeps track of date/time, and there is basic **offline logging** to an I²C EEPROM/FRAM when WiFi is down.
 All the logic is split into **FreeRTOS tasks**, so different functionalities run in parallel instead of one big blocking loop.

-This project is intentionally written as a **learning project by Kernel Masters students** – the goal is to practice ADC, I²C, UART, RTOS basics, and simple IoT-style communication on STM32F4, not to build a production-grade weather station.
+This is a **prototyping firmware developed by Kernel Masters students** – the goal is to explore ADC, I²C, UART, RTOS basics and simple IoT-style communication on STM32F4, not to build a production-grade weather station.

 * * *